tiennguyen12g/react-native-chart-tnbt/README.md

 | colorCustomList       | string[]   | see below| The size for inserting a logo in annotations or each slice                                      |
 | clockwiseDirection    | string     | clockwise or counter_clockwise     | Direction of rotation of the circle |

-Note: Ensure there's an empty line before and after the table in your Markdown for proper rendering.

    ```bash
    interface DataInput {